When planning permission is required

 In the case of curtilage of dwelling houses, planning permission is usually required if:

-• the height of the fence, gate or wall exceeds 2 metres in height; or;
+• The height of the fence, gate or wall exceeds two metres in height; or;

 In all other cases, including flats, permission is usually required if the fence is: